-Forestry Assets
+Forestry assets

-Council does not currently hold any forestry assets.
-If Council holds forestry assets in the future they will be independently revalued annually at fair value less estimated costs to sell for one growth cycle.
+Standing forestry assets are independently revalued annually at fair value less estimated costs to sell for one growth cycle.
 Fair value is determined based on the present value of expected net cash flows discounted at a current market determined rate.
 This calculation is based on existing sustainable felling plans and assessments regarding growth, timber prices, felling costs, and silvicultural costs and takes into consideration environmental, operational, and market restrictions.